garrandall/popular-music-data/tracks/i-need-money-marky-mark-the-funky-bunch.md

 CHORUS
 I Need money, yeah thats my situation
-So right a check cuz im takin donations
+So right a check cuz I'm takin donations
 Or handouts, It don't matter
 As long As my pockets get fatter & fatter & fatter
-Cuz im hungry for the green backs
+Cuz I'm hungry for the green backs
 For a dollar I'll even sell big macs
 Thats right cuz brother I found
 That money makes the world go round